 A lot of the other companies that have disclosed 5G plans are in the same class as Huawei: Chinese phone makers that will come out with 5G phones in the early part of 2019 without those devices making it to the U.S.

 Xiaomi plans to launch a 5G version of its Mi Mix 3 phone in several European countries in May, with the phone costing €599.
 Since no other Xioami phones have made it to the U.S. we wouldn't expect the Mi Mix 3 5G to buck the trend.
 Last September, Honor pledged to come out with a 5G phone in 2019, but considering that the Honor View 20 has yet to reach the U.S. and the Honor 20 Series phones seem likely to follow suit, we're not expecting any 5G phone to make it over here either.

 Apple never discloses its smartphone plans until it's good and ready, though that doesn't stop the iPhone rumor mill from setting expectations for future devices out of Cupertino.
 And right now, all signs point to Apple sitting out the 5G rollout in 2019.

 Late last year, Bloomberg reported that Apple wouldn't come out with a 5G iPhone until 2020, which would match the company's approach to the 4G rollout a decade ago.
-Apple's strategy this time around may be influenced by an ongoing dispute with Qualcomm, which has Apple turning elsewhere for its modems.
-Reportedly, Intel's modems won't find their way inside smartphones until 2020, though Apple could turn to its own 5G modems for future iPhones.
+Apple's strategy this time around may have been influenced by a since-resolved dispute with Qualcomm that was preventing Apple from using the chip maker's modems and forcing it to find alternative suppliers.

 Credit: Tom's Guide